HabanaAI/gaudi-pytorch-bridge/habana_kernels/pytorch-extensions/habana_custom-extension/readme.txt

-This folder contains the custom optimizers specific to habana.
+This folder contains unit tests for the custom optimizers specific to habana.
-Usually these are implemented as fused single kernels.

 Unit tests:
 1. adagrad_ut.py -- Unit test for fused adagrad optimizer for dense tensors